top of page

 🏭 Factory B

-when demand increases, who must do what — and within how many minutes ⏱️
+However, they clearly understood when demand increased, who needed to act, and within how many minutes ⏱️.

 • If you see the data, what will you do differently?